flutter/website/src/release/breaking-changes/paint-enableDithering.md

 ![Example of banding](https://user-images.githubusercontent.com/30870216/210907719-4f4a1a8d-e28a-4d39-9e99-3635a26a0c74.png)

-[Issue 118073][] reported that gradients in our new [Impeller][] backend that banding artifacts were visible in some gradients, and later
+[Issue 118073][] reported that gradients in our new [Impeller][] backend displayed visible banding artifacts in some gradients.
+It was later discovered that Impeller didn't support the (rarely used) [`Paint.enableDithering`][1] property.

 After adding dithering support to Impeller ([PR 44181][], [PR 44331][], [PR 44522][]), and reviewing the perfomance impact of dithering (negligble),